JPrusty94/SSVibA/README.md

 # SSVibA
 Sandwich Shell Vibration Analysis

-Vibration analysis of sandwich shells using artificial intelligence methods
+Vibration analysis of sandwich shells with cut-outs using artificial intelligence methods

-This Matlab application calculates the non-dimensional natural frequencies and modal loss factors of a cylindrical sandwich shell containing two face layers of aluminium and a core layer of natural rubber.
+This Matlab application is designed to compute the non-dimensional natural frequencies and modal loss factors for a cylindrical sandwich shell with cut-outs.
+The sandwich shell consists of two aluminium face layers and a natural rubber core.
 The user can select the boundary conditions of the shell structure and the cutout configurations, such as the shape of the cut-out, the normalized coordinates of the position of the cutout and the normalized size of the cutout.

 For the calculation of the eigenproperties of the sandwich shell SSVibA uses only feedforward Artificial Neural Networks, which have been trained on an extensive training dataset taken from FEA analyses.